gjchester/PiStarTrails/README.md

 ## Step 4 - Day after the capture (whenever you are ready)

 Put the SD card into another computer and pull the files off.
-If needed seperate them by time / date in to seperate folders, as the collowing command builds all the frames it finds into one movie.
+If needed seperate them by time / date in to seperate folders, as the following command builds all the frames it finds in a folder into one movie.  you can of course alter the command to ony use the root file name part for each days run.

 Run the following command to create a movie from the images